 Once it becomes easier to follow one word with another (non-problematic) s-initial word, focus on shortening the /s/ sound and experiment with /s/ in different positions, including before s + consonant words.

 6. Articulating English word endings for Spanish speakers

 Some speakers, especially those from southern Spain, struggle to pronounce the ends of words, including words ending in “d” and those ending with nasal consonants and /z/.

 husband, fun, played, plays

 my husband has fun whenever he plays squash

-7. Using a single vowel for both “u” and “a” in English
+7. Spanish Speakers often Use a Single Vowel for Both “u” and “a” in English

 The Spanish centre-back, unrounded vowel /a/ may be used for both /ʌ/ and /æ/ in British English.
 Put the tongue forward for /æ/ and make the face lazy for /ʌ/.

 hum /hʌm/, ham /hæm/

 8. Learning the Correct pronunciation of “WOR” in English